-The Wosnesenski Glacier carved a U-shaped valley and has since retreated into the Kenai Mountains.
+The Wosnesenski Glacier is named after Russian explorer Ilya G. Voznesensky.
+The glacier carved a U-shaped valley during the Last Glacial Maximum and has since retreated into the Kenai Mountains.
 The steep-walled valley was subsequently inundated by rising sea level.
-However, the resulting embayment was very shallow and eventually filled with sediment creating the flats.
-In addition to sea level rise, Kachemak Bay and the west side of the southern Kenai Peninsula are part of a larger area that has experienced regional (tectonic) subsidence at least since the most recent deglaciation.
-Evidence of subsidence includes the classic submergent morphology of drowned valleys, as well as drowned middens.
-Parts of the coastline, such as the McKeon Flats, are presently building fan deltas in areas where the net rate of sedimentation is greater than the rate of subsidence.
+However, the resulting embayment was very shallow and eventually filled with sediment creating McKeon Flats.
+In addition to sea level rise, Kachemak Bay and the west side of the southern Kenai Peninsula are part of a larger area that has experienced regional tectonic subsidence at least since the most recent deglaciation.
+Evidence of subsidence includes the classic submergent morphology of drowned valleys, as well as drowned shell middens.
+Parts of the coastline, such as the McKeon Flats, are presently building fan deltas in areas where the net rate of sedimentation is greater than the rate of submergence, although seaward portions of the deltas are periodically flooded because of regional subsidence.
+Nearly everywhere else in Kachemak Bay, with the notable except of Fox River Flats and the Homer Spit, the coastline consists of sea cliffs cut by wave erosion in bedrock, and sea stacks and sea caves attest to the dominance. of wave erosion over deposition.